Home

 * Arguing for trial-by-combat, while certain to fail, does have a legal basis in some jurisdictions.
 For example, when Colorado became a state in 1876, it adopted the British common law as it stood in the year 1607 (see C.R.S.
 2-4-211).
 However, trial-by-combat was not eliminated from British common law until the 19th century, and since it was never "repealed by legislative authority" as CRS 2-4-211 requires, technically you still have the right to challenge the prosecutor to an all-day quarterstaff smackdown wherein the last man standing wins his case.
 Remind you of Thunderdome?
 (Note: if you make this argument, please email me a full account and I'll post it here.
 I may try it myself next time I get pulled over by the Colorado Troopers just to watch the juducial wheels turn, although in this day and age I fear it may be construed as a death threat.)

 Quick tip: if you're ever asked whether you have any more questions for the judge, any more exhibits to enter, any additional comments you'd like to make, etc., never say "no"!
 That's far too absolute an answer, and may lead to the judge ending your trial before you're done.
-Always use "not at this time" to keep your options open later.
+Always respond with "not at this time" to keep your options open later.

 Standards of Proof